Bertha Van Hoosen: Legacy

+A plaque honoring Dr. Van Hoosen was erected in 1992 by the Illinois Mathematics and Science Academy and the Illinois State Historical Society inside the Fine Arts Building in Chicago.
+That building was a center of the women's rights movement during the 1910s, serving as home of the American Medical Women's Association as well as headquarters for the Illinois Equal Suffrage Association from 1910 until 1919 — the year that Illinois became the first state to ratify the 19th Amendment, which granted women the right to vote.

-The Bertha Van Hoosen Award is given annually by the American Medical Women's Association.
-This award is given to a woman who has served the American Medical Women's Association greatly with their contributions.
-To be given this award, a woman must be an active member in the American Medical Women's Association for a minimum of five years.
+The Bertha Van Hoosen Award is given annually by the American Medical Women's Association to a woman who has served the organization greatly with her contributions.
+To qualify for the award, a woman must be an active member in the American Medical Women's Association for a minimum of five years.

 Bertha Van Hoosen's name is still honored at the University of Michigan.
 The Van Hoosen House was dedicated in her honor at Bursley Hall.

+She was inducted into the Michigan Women's Hall of Fame in 1984.